The memo should be no longer than necessary. Don't leave important things out but don't write a paragraph when a sentence or two will do.

 Bad: "To calculate the effect of the proposed $5 tax on each new tire sold, it is first necessary to convert the tax to an equivalent percentage change in the price.
 The average price of a tire is $100 so the tax would raise the price by 5%.
 Next, the percentage change in the price is multiplied by the price elasticity of demand for the good.
 The elasticity shows the percentage change in the quantity demanded for a percentage change in the good's price.
 Multiplying it by the price change thus shows the percentage change in the amount of the good that will be demanded.
 The demand elasticity for tires has been estimated to be in the range of -0.2 to -0.4.
 Thus, the 5% increase in tire prices would reduce tire sales by 1% to 2%."

-The only time you'd need to put in much detail about the underlying calculations would be when there are multiple competing methods that give conflicting results.
+The only time you need to put in much detail about the underlying calculations is when there are multiple competing methods that give conflicting results.
 For example, suppose you needed to report the average number of cigarettes consumed by women between the ages of 19 and 25.
 It would be important for the reader to know whether the data was obtained by surveying women about their smoking habits or by observing the sales of cigarettes.
 People tend to underreport their consumption of cigarettes so survey data would be biased downward.

 Bad: "Eliminating rent control will benefit an average tenant by $75."